snyk/policy-engine/docs/library_usage.md

     // compatible with the one provided by the snyk/go-common library.
 The metrics
     // package also contains an implementation of this interface.
     Metrics:   m,
+    // ResourceResolvers is a list of functions that return a resource state for
+    // the given ResourceRequest.
+They will be invoked in order until a result is
+    // returned with ScopeFound set to true.
+    ResourcesResolvers []policy.ResourcesResolver
   })
   if err != nil {
     // Checking for specific errors